-- Beluga Sewage Lift Station

-- West Side Water Supply Line

-- Fish Grinding Building Replacement

-- Pass a motion recommending three projects for Council to consider for inclusion in the Legislative Priority section, and of those three indicate the Commissions #1 and #2 Federal Legislative Priority projects.
-I will share your recommendations with City Council at their September worksession.

-- o Any City project in the CIP is eligible.
+- Pass a motion recommending three projects for Council to consider for inclusion in the Legislative Priority section, and of those three indicate the Committee's #1 and #2 Federal Legislative Priority projects.
+I will share your recommendations with City Council at their September worksession. - o Any City project in the CIP is eligible. - Reminder, Legislative Priority projects will be submitted to the State and Federal Government for funding.

-- For reference, last year the Planning Commission selected the Main Street Sidewalk Facility as the #1 priority project, which was subsequently funded in the FY22-23 budget.
-The Commission's #2 recommendation to City Council was the Barge Mooring-Large Vessel Haul Out Repair Facility.